< Muscles >

 After the spinal root of XI exits the cranial cavity (Fig. 3-20), it is visible on the levator scapulae.
 XI innervates the sternocleidomastoid muscle and the trapezius for their motor function.

-Additionally, CN2–CN4 join XI; CN2–CN3 account for the sensory impulse of the sternocleidomastoid muscle, while CN3–CN4 account for the sensory impulse of the trapezius.
+Additionally, CN2–CN4 join XI; CN2–CN3 are for the sensory impulse of the sternocleidomastoid muscle, while CN3–CN4 are for the sensory impulse of the trapezius.

 < Arteries, veins,